-Now that the Google Translate widget for websites is deprecated, many companies and organizations with limited budgets are left wondering how to provide a translated version of their website with a limited budget.
+Now that the Google Translate widget for websites is deprecated, many companies and organizations with limited budgets are left wondering how to provide a translated version of their website a limited budget.

 Having a limited budget doesn’t mean you can’t connect to your non-English speaking customers.
 You want to create a link between your company and your customers no matter what language they speak.
 Since you may only get one chance, do you want to risk providing no content in their language, or even worse, content full of errors caused by low-quality machine translation?